Hyperbolic 3-manifolds with large kissing number: Introduction

 \section{Introduction}

-The \emph{systole} of a Riemannian manifold $M$ is the shortest length of a nontrivial closed geodesic of $M,$ and it is denoted by $\sys(M)$.
-A related concept is the \emph{kissing number} $\K(M)$ of $M,$ defined as the number of free homotopy classes of oriented closed geodesics in $M$ of length $\sys(M)$.
-The study of the kissing number has a long history starting from the moduli space of flat tori (see \cite{S94}).
-For a generic Riemannian manifold, it is known that the kissing number is at most $2$ \cite{A82}, and for hyperbolic manifolds of dimension at least $3,$ it is a consequence of Mostow-Prasad rigidity that the kissing number is a topological invariant.
-Therefore, in the search for extremal geometries (or topologies) it is interesting to find manifolds with large kissing numbers.
+Let $M$ be a hyperbolic manifold of finite volume.
+The \emph{systole} of $M$ is the shortest length of a nontrivial closed geodesic, and it is denoted by $\sys(M)$.
+A related invariant is the \emph{kissing number} $\K(M)$, defined as the number of free homotopy classes of oriented closed geodesics in $M$ of length $\sys(M)$.
+The study of these invariants has a long history, starting from the moduli space of flat tori (see \cite{S94}).

+For any $n \ge 2$, there is no a universal upper bound for the kissing number of hyperbolic $n$-manifolds of finite volume.
+However, the problem of understanding $\K(M)$ becomes interesting if we fix an upper bound for $\vol(M)$ (the volume of $M$), and we study the asymptotic behavior of $\K(M)$ as $\vol(M)$ goes to infinity.
+More precisely, for each $n$ we consider the maps

+Before explaining the main contribution of this paper, let us briefly mention what we can say about the asymptotic behaviour of $K_n(v)$.
+In the search of a hyperbolic manifold $M$ with large $\K(M)$, we could consider such a manifold having a large isometry group $G(M)$, and such that no isometry fix a shortest closed geodesic.
+On the other hand, by Kazhdan-Margulis Theorem, it happens that $|G(M)| \leq C_n \vol(M)$, where $C_n$ depends only on $n$.
+Therefore, we could only expect that

-In \cite{S94}, Schmutz started the investigation of hyperbolic surfaces with large kissing number.
-The best construction to date was given in \cite{S97}, where the author showed among other things that the sequence of principal congruence subgroups $\Gamma(N)$ of the modular group $\rm{PSL}(2,\mathbb{Z})$ produce hyperbolic surfaces $S(N):=\Gamma(N) \backslash \mathbb{H}^2$ of finite area satisfying
+When we restrict the study of $K_n(v)$ to the class of arithmetic hyperbolic manifolds, more can be said.
+In \cite{S94}, Schmutz started the investigation of extremal values of systole and kissing number of hyperbolic surfaces with a fixed area (see also \cite{MR1408860} and \cite{MR1394752} for earlier contributions in this problem).
+In \cite{S97}, Schmutz showed that the sequence of principal congruence subgroups $\Gamma(N)$ of the modular group $\rm{PSL}(2,\mathbb{Z})$ produce hyperbolic surfaces $S(N):=\Gamma(N) \backslash \mathbb{H}^2$ of finite area satisfying

-for any $\varepsilon >0$ and a universal constant $c_1>0$.
-It was also shown to hold for congruence subgroups of a certain class of compact arithmetic hyperbolic surfaces.